dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ## Create a DataTemplate

 A <xref:Microsoft.Maui.Controls.DataTemplate> is used to specify the appearance of data, and typically uses data binding to display data.
 A common usage scenario for data templates is when displaying data from a collection of objects in a control such as a <xref:Microsoft.Maui.Controls.CollectionView> or <xref:Microsoft.Maui.Controls.CarouselView>.
-For example, when a <xref:Microsoft.Maui.Controls.CollectionView> is bound to a collection of `Person` objects, the `CollectionView.ItemTemplate` property can be set to a <xref:Microsoft.Maui.Controls.DataTemplate> that defines the appearance of each `Person` object in the <xref:Microsoft.Maui.Controls.CollectionView>.
+For example, when a <xref:Microsoft.Maui.Controls.CollectionView> is bound to a collection of `Person` objects, the <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate> property can be set to a <xref:Microsoft.Maui.Controls.DataTemplate> that defines the appearance of each `Person` object in the <xref:Microsoft.Maui.Controls.CollectionView>.
 The <xref:Microsoft.Maui.Controls.DataTemplate> will contain objects that bind to property values of each `Person` object.
 For more information about data binding, see [Data binding](~/fundamentals/data-binding/index.md).

 A <xref:Microsoft.Maui.Controls.DataTemplate> that's defined inline in a control is known as an *inline template*.
 Alternatively, data templates can be defined as a control-level, page-level, or app-level resource.
 Choosing where to define a <xref:Microsoft.Maui.Controls.DataTemplate> impacts where it can be used: